Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 ## 🔐 Public Verification

-To verify authenticity of this declaration and ELF builds:
+To verify authenticity of this declaration and ELF/BIN builds:
 ---
 gpg --verify message.txt.asc